TrueWinter/serverMon/README.md

 - `{servermon_domain}/ping/{internal_id}` will show a graph of data collected for that monitor

 By default, data from the past 24 hours is shown.
 The amount of data shown can be changed using the form above the graph.
 Please note that the chart points are hidden if three or more days of data is shown.

+An API is also available:

+- `{servermon_domain}/api/ping/{internal-id}` will return the ping data for the past 24 hours as well as the current status
+- `{servermon_domain}/api/group/{internal-id}` will return the current status of the group

+For the ping API route, you can modify the amount of data returned using the following query parameters (cannot be used together):

+- `?h=x` will return the past `x` hours of data, up to 24 hours
+- `?d=x` will return the past `x` days of data, up to 30 days

 # Updating